Bam Margera: Early life and CKY videos

 Margera was born on September 28, 1979, and raised in West Chester, Pennsylvania, the son of April and Phil Margera.
-He is the younger brother of rock musician Jess Margera and nephew of television personality Vincent "Don Vito" Margera.
-His grandfather nicknamed him "Bam Bam" at the age of three after noticing his habit of purposely running into walls; over time, that nickname was shortened to "Bam" by his schoolmates.
-Before their television fame, Margera's parents April and Phil worked as a hairdresser and baker, respectively.
+He is the younger brother of rock musician Jess Margera and the nephew of television personality Vincent "Don Vito" Margera.
+When Margera was three years old, his grandfather nicknamed him "Bam Bam" after noticing his habit of purposely running into walls; over time, that nickname was shortened to "Bam" by his schoolmates.
+Before their television fame, Margera's parents, April and Phil, worked as a hairdresser and baker, respectively.

-Margera got his first video camera from his father in 1993 after he enrolled in a digital media class with childhood friend Chris Raab, where they also met future collaborators Art Webb, Brandon DiCamillo, and Ryan Dunn.
-They began shooting videos of Margera and his friends skateboarding and doing stunts, which eventually turned into the CKY video series.
+Margera received his first video camera from his father as a gift in 1993 after he enrolled in a digital media class at his school with childhood friend Chris Raab.
+It was here that Margera and Raab met future collaborators and close friends Art Webb, Brandon DiCamillo, and Ryan Dunn.
+Soon after, they began shooting homemade videos of Margera and his friends skateboarding and doing stunts, which eventually evolved into the CKY video series.
 CKY stands for "Camp Kill Yourself", a name shared with his brother Jess Margera's band, CKY, which was named as a tribute to the film Sleepaway Camp (1983).

 In 1994, Margera dropped out of school after Chris Raab was expelled, but was homeschooled by his mother and received his GED.
-On September 21, 1995, Margera, his brother Jess, Dunn and Raab were involved in a serious car accident near their home town.
-In later interviews, Margera revealed that Raab had "forced him" to wear a seatbelt as the car was going nearly 100 mph, and that this probably saved his life.
-Other than his brother Jess suffering a broken arm, none of the four were seriously injured.
+On September 21, 1995, Margera, his brother Jess, Dunn and Raab were all involved in a serious car accident near their hometown of West Chester, PA.
+In later interviews, Margera revealed that Raab had "forced him" to wear a seatbelt as the car was going nearly 100 mph, and that doing so probably saved his life.
+Other than Jess suffering a broken arm, none of the four were seriously injured.

-Following years of recording and editing, Margera independently released the first CKY film, then titled CKY: Landspeed, in 1999.
+Following years of recording footage and editing, Margera independently released the first CKY film, then titled CKY: Landspeed, in 1999.
 The film is a collection of stunts and pranks interspersed with skateboarding tricks and footage set to music by CKY.
-Subsequent releases of the film removed the Landspeed subtitle.
+Subsequent releases of the film have removed the Landspeed subtitle.
 In the following years, the sequels CKY2K, CKY3 and CKY4: The Latest and Greatest were released.
-These early videos feature many of Margera's friends, including Dunn, Raab, DiCamillo, Rake Yohn and Brandon Novak, who formed a loose collective known as the CKY crew.
+These early videos feature many of Margera's family members, including his parents and brother, as well as his close friends, including Dunn, Raab, DiCamillo, Rake Yohn and Brandon Novak, who formed a loose collective known as the CKY crew.
 During this period, the videos and band projects were heavily interlinked, with two of the band's albums being unofficial soundtracks to the videos.